leotiger/lingua-forge/README.md

 ## Installation

-**Lingua Forge is not listed in the WordPress.org Plugin Directory.** The first install is manual:
+**The first install is manual** (Lingua Forge is self-distributed — see the note at the top of this file):

 1. Download the latest `lingua-forge-{version}.zip` from the [Releases page](https://github.com/leotiger/lingua-forge/releases)
 2. In your WordPress admin go to **Plugins → Add New → Upload Plugin**, choose the ZIP, and click **Install Now**